-It opened as far as the Old Double Lock by 1757 - 6 years before the first part of the Bridgewater Canal opened.
+It opened as far as the Old Double Lock by 1757 - several years before the first part of the Bridgewater Canal opened.
 Yet the Bridgewater is often proclaimed to be the first canal, since it was openly promoted as a canal rather than a river navigation!
 It is thought that the idea of building a separate canal was so radical that the Sankey's financial backers would be frightened away - hence the deception!

 The canal was constructed with broad locks to accommodate the traditional Mersey "flats" or sailing barges that already plied the Mersey.
 Because these had masts for their sails, all of the bridges on the canal were built as swing bridges.
 Later, when the railways were built, they also had to install swing bridges to cross the canal, with the exception of George Stephenson's Manchester to Liverpool railway - the world's first passenger railway - which crossed the canal by way of the Sankey Viaduct near Earlestown.
 The arches were 70 feet high, giving plenty of headroom for the boats' masts.